Muqtadir27/Airline-Qlik-Business-analytics-Project/README.md

 This project is open-source and licensed under the MIT License.

 ## Author
-- Developed by Mohammed Abdul Muqtadir.
+- Developed by Mohammed Abdul Muqtadir
 - 📧 abdulmuqtadir1027@gmail.com

 ## Acknowledgments